gaojie058/gaojie058.github.io/_life/default/fun_fact.md

             <del>I love running.</del> No, I lied.
 I really think running is the most boring activity.
 I love <b>walking in nature</b>, even <b>watching TV at home, swimming, playing squash, and hiking</b> are much more interesting than running.
         </li>
         <li class="mb-2 small">
             <del>I hate writing.</del> No, I lied.
 I've <b>kept a diary from high school until today (over 10 years)</b>.
-Actually, I used to write everything down in middle school too, but that notebook was lost.
 I write these experiences to help me remember what I was thinking as a child, a teenager, and a young adult.
 And I'm very happy to say that nothing has really changed since I was 13 years old, except that I'm more mature now.
         </li>
     </p>
 </div>